nh2/static-haskell-nix/static-stack/README.md

 You can also try to replace `stack` by any other Stackage package that's in the nixpkgs version that I've pinned here.

 You may have to patch some dependencies (see `musl-nixpkgs.nix`).

+### Binary caches for faster building (optional)

+You can use the caches described in `../README.md` for faster building.